mrheinen/lophiid/DETAILED_DESCRIPTION.md

 ![Requests overview](./images/screenshot-requests-wget.png)

-The CLI is currently very limited but can be used to easily copy content (and create rules for) of public web sites.
+The CLI is currently limited but can be used to easily copy content (and create rules for) of public web sites.
 More information about how to use the CLI can be found [here](./API_CLIENT.md).

+## Yara scanning

+Yara scanning is done by a separate process and optional.
+The process monitors the malware downloads entries in the database and will scan each malware entry with the configured yara rules.
+The results are then stored in the database and surfaced in the UI.

+Because yara rules can be noisy, we use the LLM to make small summaries from all the yara rule output.
+These are also stored in the database and surfaced in the UI.